ARTICLE I: NAME

 3. Appoint members and chairpersons to committees, task forces, and working groups except the Nominating Committee;

-4. Delegate management and administrative functions to the Chief Executive Officer;
+4. Delegate management and administrative functions to the President and Chief Executive Officer;

 5. Serve as a signatory officer for the Association;